FEniCS/dolfinx/python/demo/documented/hyperelasticity/demo_hyperelasticity.py.rst

 First, the required modules are imported::

+    import os, matplotlib
+    if 'DISPLAY' not in os.environ:
+        matplotlib.use('agg')

     import matplotlib.pyplot as plt
+    import numpy as np
     from dolfin import *
+    from dolfin.parameter import parameters
+    from dolfin.io import XDMFFile
+    from dolfin.plotting import plot

 The behavior of the form compiler FFC can be adjusted by prescribing various parameters.
 Here, we want to use the UFLACS backend of FFC::

     # Optimization options for the form compiler
     parameters["form_compiler"]["cpp_optimize"] = True
     parameters["form_compiler"]["representation"] = "uflacs"

 The first line tells the form compiler to use C++ compiler optimizations when compiling the generated code.
 The remainder is a dictionary of options which will be passed to the form compiler.
 It lists the optimizations strategies